dralmabeck/Projects-Deep-Reinforcement-Learning/project-collaboration-competition/Report.md

             Vector Action descriptions: ,

-### From here continue with all cells in the notebook
+# After Setup continue from here with all cells in the notebook

 Environments contain **_brains_** which are responsible for deciding the actions of their associated agents.
 Here we check for the first brain available, and set it as the default brain we will be controlling from Python.